HongzhenGit/Information-Extraction-Methods-for-Terahertz-Spectra/README.md

 The loss function we would like to minimize is the sum of squared residuals:
 $$Fitting Error = \sum_{i=1}^n ( E_{mea} (t_i) - E_{fit}(t_i))$$
 ### Parameter Estimation for the time domain model
-As mentioned before, this magnetic signal has no explicit function form, which means it would be hard to calculate the gradients of our loss function regarding the parameters $$\Delta t_1, \Delta t_2$$.
+As mentioned before, this magnetic signal has no explicit function form, which means it would be hard to calculate the gradients of our loss function regarding the parameters $\Delta t_1, \Delta t_2$.
 In this case, we would like to leverage a heuristic algorithm called Genetic Algorithm(GA) to help us find the best estimated parameters.
 Here are some reasons why heuristic algorithm is applicable for our senerio:<br>
 1) GA algorithm is not a gradient-based optimization method so it could be leveraged to optimize target functions which are not differentiable.<br>
 2) The bounds for our parameter vector is known, which means the optimization searching would only happen within a specific solution space.<br>